What Affects Golf Ball Distance? Beware ALL the Uncontrollables!

 Not only do dimples create turbulence in the air around the golf ball to make the low-pressure zone, which causes drag to literally suck the ball like a vacuum back towards you, much smaller but they also increase lift by increasing the pressure on the ball due to a scientific phenomenon called Bernoulli’s principle.

-“Golf Balls have dimples ro reduce wind resistance or aero dynamic drag.
+“Golf Balls have dimples to reduce wind resistance or aero dynamic drag.
 When you reduce it you can make golf balls go a lot farther … A golf ball with dimples will go almost twice as far as one without.”

 Steve Quintavalla, Engineer, Equipment Standards Dept, USGA